williamwight/ClassificationImport-File/README.md

 No response parameters are returned.
 A `200` status code indicates a successful commit.

 After importing your classification datasets you can export them to other applications.
 [Analytics classifications APIs guide](classifications/index.md)

+## API status codes

+For a description of API status codes and tips for troubleshooting, see the [Platform FAQ and troubleshooting guide](https://experienceleague.adobe.com/docs/experience-platform/landing/troubleshooting.html#api-status-codes).